The pyramids of Giza and the ancient wonders of the Nile Valley have been attracting visitors for centuries.

 View more climate information & imperial units

-Travel from London (regional connections available) with Jet Airways to Delhi.
+Travel from London (regional connections available) with British Airways to Delhi.
 (N)

 Arrive in the nation's capital and transfer to the Trident Gurgaon for an overnight stay.
 The rest of the day is yours - relax at your hotel or take an optional tour of New Delhi.
 This evening join the rest of your group and your guide for a welcome drink.
 (N)